 Crown reduction reduces a tree's crown while still maintaining its natural shape.
-This is different to crown 'topping', which is not acceptable.
-We will not normally do crown reduction work because we favour removal and replanting with a more appropriate species instead - see "Tree felling".
-Crown reduction is often used where part of a tree touches, or is very close to, a building.
+This is different to 'topping', which is not acceptable.
+We will not normally do crown reduction work because we favour removal and replanting with a more appropriate species instead (see "Tree Felling") since this is a more cost effective, long term solution.
+However, crown reduction is often used where part of a tree touches, or is very close to, a building.
 We will only reduce part of the crown or specific branches in these circumstances.